gavinly/CosmosGWG/README.md

 **Chat log:**
 ```
+00:03:39	Gavin (Figment):	Hey Ken, are you able to hear now?
 00:21:39	Gavin (Figment):	1.
 How do you fund work on an ongoing basis?
 00:22:22	Gavin (Figment):	2.
 How do you incentivize people to do the managerial work?
 And how can that be a big opportunity for newcomers.
 00:25:16	Gavin (Figment):	Documentation and best practices work funded, too (via same proposal)